The mission of USAIN is to

 - Promote member activism in regard to legislative and executive actions that impact NAL

-- Encourage two-way communication between NAL and USAIN regarding programs, services and avenues of cooperation
+- Encourage communication between NAL and USAIN regarding programs, services and avenues of cooperation

 Objective 2.
 Foster collaboration between member institutions and with other strategic organizations.